 - While we appreciate ambition when selecting problems to study, applicants should take care to define a problem that is addressable within the timeframe of the project.
 Applicants may indeed be passionate about finding solutions to large-scale and devastating problems, but this passion needs to be balanced with the practical demands of proposing and, at least, pilot-testing a proposed solution.

 - Plan for Intellectual Inquiry: Applicants will describe their plans for a) researching the nature, causes, and consequences of the problem and b) researching the ways leadership theory can inform solution implementation.
 The most compelling applications will describe new and interesting ways to study a problem.
 Elon’s liberal arts perspective values how the best approaches to study a problem in one area may emerge from the knowledge and traditions of other areas.
-The best Leadership Prize applications will identify new strategies for studying problems that take advantage of our liberal arts backgrounds and resources.
+The best Leadership Prize applications will pursue different strategies for studying problems that take advantage of our liberal arts backgrounds and resources.

 - Included in this plan will be descriptions of activities that relate directly to problem research (travel to research sites, research conferences, course work).
 This section may include descriptions related to research on leadership and leadership development (leadership research symposia, leadership development workshops, and course work).
 This plan may also include descriptions of other supporting activities that may only loosely relate to problem research, yet may help applicants broaden their perspectives and experiences.
 Examples of such activities may include study abroad experiences, special conferences, internships, and workshops.
 Finally, we expect that applicants will not be able to articulate detailed solutions or implementation plans.
 Doing so would suggest that much of the project is already completed or that solutions have emerged without the significant intellectual inquiry required for responsible efforts.